chriskrycho/v5.chriskrycho.com/site/journal/2020/Understanding args in Glimmer Components.md

 With that in place, only the `Component` base class can change the value of `args`: private class fields are not accessible from child classes.
 This is all we need to see what patterns do and don’t work with `args` in Glimmer components!

-Let’s imagine that we have some bucket of root state representing a user, with a first name, a last name, and an age.
+Let’s imagine that we have some bucket of root state representing a user, with a name and an age.
 In a real app, this might correspond to data that comes from a [`Route` model hook](https://guides.emberjs.com/v3.22.0/routing/specifying-a-routes-model/), or which is stored on a service, or some other means.
 For our purposes, though, a simple class with some properties and methods to update them will do:

 ```js
 class Root extends Component {